 To understand the organizational matrix model in central University IT, it is important to think of it in terms of supply and demand.

-Demand for IT services is managed by the Vice President and CIO, and IT Leaders from the central organization, who engage with the campus community and institutional leaders as part of the IT Governance process to understand the institution’s technology needs and priorities.
-They then bring the articulated needs back to the organization and work with the people responsible for delivering services, aka service owners (SOs), so they can understand and ensure that the needs are being met by the services currently being delivered.
+Demand for IT services is managed by the VPCIO, the OIT leadership team, and IT liaisons who engage with the campus community and institutional leaders as part of the IT Governance process to understand the institution’s technology needs and priorities.
+They then bring the articulated needs back to the organization and work with the people responsible for delivering services, so they can ensure that the needs are being met.
 In this model, there is a direct connection between institutional leaders that express needs and the parts of our organization that can deliver services.

 - Academic Technology